bogdzn/tahkum/README.md

 - can interact with a Tello Ryze, through its private API, and the use of DGRAM sockets
 - minimalistic debug mode, and log file handler.
+- sends commands in real time.

 ## In the works

 - better UI
 - multi-threading support
-- sending commands in real time

 ## How do I use it ?